adit-bala/Google-Meet-Attendance-Tracker/README.md

 To use:

-1) Clone this Github Repo to your local computer.
+1) Clone this Github Repo to your local computer
 2) Go to chrome://extensions/
 3) Turn on *developer mode* in the top right
 4) Click on *Load Unpacked* and select the Github Project from your directory